-Industrial lighting.
-Factories, warehouses and manufacturing facilities find this type of lighting indispensible.
+Industrial warehouse lighting.
+Factories, warehouses, and manufacturing facilities find this type of lighting indispensable.
 There are a variety of categories to choose from to suit your specific need.
 Whether you choose HID or LED lights, it is still important to know the difference between these two options and how each option can benefit your space.
 Don’t forget, 18% to 40% of your electric usage comes from your lighting.
 So you should make the right choice for your budget.

 Metal halide lamps are well known for creating a high lumen with quite a reasonable CRI, about 60 to 70.
 Because of this, the efficiency of metal halide lamps decreases a bit.
 A negative on the metal halide lamp is that if the fixture breaks it releases UV.
 They also contain Mercury.
 Because of the presence of toxic materials, when a lamp is at the end of its serviceable life they have to be properly disposed of.
 However, in spite of this detail, metal halide lamps are still the go-to lights for industrial lighting.

 Ceramic Metal Halide or ceramic discharge metal- halide lamps or CDM lasts just about as long as HPS lamps.
 They are also more efficient by 10% to 20% than the common quartz metal tech.
 This type of light also has the highest CRI than any of the HID lamps (their CRI ranges from 90 to 92 CRI).
 This means that they are ahead of LED tech in terms of color rendering.
 The only negative of this type of light is that it is quite expensive compared to other industrial lights available in the market today.